 Now that you’ve tidied up your wardrobe (a la Marie Kondo), it’s time to tackle what to do with all of your unwanted stuff.
 As we’ve mentioned before, fashion is one of the biggest industrial pollutants in the world, and the last thing we want is to see more clothing end up in landfills.
 But before you run off to donate your clothes to your local Goodwill, you might reconsider taking them into one your favorite stores.
-We’ve noticed a number of our retail partners have been getting in on the fashion-recycling game with in-store I:CO donation stations.
+We’ve noticed a number of our retail partners have been getting in on the fashion-recycle game with in-store I:CO donation stations.
 In fact, you can recycle your used apparel in many traditional brick-and-mortars in exchange for a discount or other incentive.
 We spoke with I:CO Chief Marketing Officer Jennifer Gilbert about why these collection stations are a game-changer for the sustainable fashion movement.

 How did I:CO come to be?
 “I:CO, which is short for I:Collect, is something that started in Europe in 2009, and then I helped launch the company here in North America in 2010.
-Our parent company, SOEX, [is] the world’s leader in new and used textile recycling and has been in business now for over 40 years.
+Our parent company, SOEX, [is] the world’s leader in new and used textile recycle and has been in business now for over 40 years.
 And because they’ve been in the business this long, they’ve seen firsthand the amount of textiles going to waste.
 In 2009, they really wanted to start reaching out to apparel and footwear brands and retailers, as well as to the consumer to help change this.
 That’s really how the I:CO brand and concept was born—from a lot of experience.
 We were founded on that powerful vision to combat this textile waste issue and ultimately create a sustainable fashion future.

 The EPA [Environmental Protection Agency] issues a report every two years, and, just here in the U.S., they say that you and I toss about 81 billion pounds of clothing and shoes every year, and only 16% of that is recycled—going to charity, I:CO partners or your sister or brother in-law.
 That means 84% is going to our landfills.
-We want to stop that, so we’ve now become this leading global solutions provider for collecting these items, certified sorting of them for reuse and recycling.
+We want to stop that, so we’ve now become this leading global solutions provider for collecting these items, certified sorting of them for reuse and recycle.
 We started in Germany and now have offices in the U.S., U.K., France, Japan, and China.

 How do you address this issue?
 “We’re helping brands and retailers embrace this product end-of-use responsibility with a take-back system, meaning they sell all these items to us and we want them to take them back [when we’re done and] give all of our clothing and shoes new life.
 And we want it to be convenient and rewarding for the consumer.
 We’ve been out there with our flag since 2009, and it’s been really difficult and exciting.